foundriesio/docs/source/reference-manual/linux/preloaded-images.rst

         tagging:
          # Use a "production" branch, that may have some special platform
          # features enabled/disabled.
 However, it still uses the containers
-         # from master for its apps:
+         # from main for its apps:
           refs/heads/production:
             - tag: production
-              inherit: master
+              inherit: main
          ...

       containers: